JoshuaGrams/love-demos/README.md

-Little idea/algorithm demos for the LÖVE game engine.
+# Small idea/algorithm demos for the LÖVE game engine.

 The Maine Game Developers group was talking about having a bit more structure to our meetings.
 I suggested doing some actual